Universal Health Insurance & the Constitution 3/9/10

 Privatized health insurance doesn't work.
 Why is that?

-First, it's fatally flawed because of adverse selection.
-Added to that fundamental flaw: it makes our economy less competitive, discourages U.S. innovation, costs the U.S. twice as much per capita, puts low-level corporate bureaucrats between patients and doctors, has obscene CEO pay, misrepresents profits & exorbitant overhead costs, bankrupts Americans, and leads to the deaths of 100,000 persons/year because the U.S. system isn't as good as that of France.
+First, without universal coverage it's fatally flawed because of adverse selection.
+Added to that fundamental flaw, it makes our economy less competitive, discourages U.S. innovation, costs the U.S. twice as much per capita, puts low-level corporate bureaucrats between patients and doctors, has obscene CEO pay, misrepresents profits & exorbitant overhead costs, bankrupts Americans, and leads to the deaths of 100,000 persons/year because the U.S. system isn't as good as that of France.
 See the details below.

-A "public option" is a good first step, but it doesn't go far enough.
+A "public option" is a good first step [that was rejected by "conservatives"], but it doesn't go far enough.
 The only workable approach is a single-payer health insurance system ... a "Medicare for All" system.

 Here's an important point for those who have an irrational fear of collective solutions (gasp, socialism).
 It's not simply socialist to implement a single-payer health insurance system that works and scrap a privatized health insurance system that does not work.
 It's pragmatic.
 See Health Care Dynamics.